-- Nature and Nation: Vaster than Empires Devised and curated in collaboration with Anne Eggebert, Visual Art Exhibition, publication and Internet project with funding from the Arts Council National Touring Programme, Commissions East and the University of the Arts.
-Opened 12th April 2003 at Hastings Museum and Art Gallery, followed by Worcester City Art Gallery, Nottingham Yard Gallery, and Lethaby Gallery London during 2004.
-See www.virtualherbarium.net
+- Nature and Nation: Vaster than Empires 2003-2004.
+I co-edited the publication and co-curated the exhibition of international artists exploring legacies of botanical collecting and colonial histories in contemporary art.
+Funded by the Arts Council England National Touring Programme, Commissions East, University of the Arts.
+Touring to Hastings Museum and Art Gallery, Worcester City Art Gallery, Nottingham Yard Gallery, and Lethaby Gallery London .

 - Exhibition Organiser of ‘Hygiene: The Art of Public Health’, a visual art show and e-publication at The London School of Hygiene &Tropical Medicine.
 Co-ordinator of associated permanent artists’ commission and student show.

 - Research and Development of exhibition, publication and schools project, with Anne Eggebert.
 Curatorial input, What I did on my Holiday, Hastings Museum and Art Gallery, Hastings.